The-Scripters-Guild/Warzone/docs/items/ability-boost-configs.md

   - Intensity Scalar: 0.50
   - Interpolation Scalar: 1.00
 - Level: 5
 - Notes: Removes outline and name from player; 50% passive camo that takes a second to reactivate if the player starts running or fires their weapon.
-Driving a vehicle with the Ability Boost active causes the vehicle to go invisible; excluded vehicles: Falcon.
+Driving a vehicle with the Ability Boost active causes the vehicle to go invisible; excluded vehicles: Falcon, Wraith, Scorpion.

 ## [8] Frag Grenade Specialist
 - Level: 5